run-ai/docs/docs/admin/runai-setup/cluster-setup/install-k8s.md

 * The script below assumes all machines have Ubuntu 18.04 or later.
 For other Linux-based operating-systems see [Kubernetes documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/){target=_blank}.
 * The script must be run with ROOT privileges.
 * Inbound ports 6443,443,8080 must be allowed.
+* The script support Kubernetes 1.24 or later.

 ## Run on Master Node